openworm/tracker-commons/src/Python/README.md

 import filecmp
 assert(filecmp.cmp('file1.wcon', file2.wcon'))

-w3 = w1 + w2  # merge the two.
+w3 = w1 + w2  # Merge the two.
 An exception is raised if the data clashes
 ```